 However, a deductible and coinsurance did still apply.
 Contraception/birth control were not covered, except on many employer-sponsored policies.
 Now, these expenses are covered on Marketplace policies.
 Since waiting periods have been eliminated, it’s possible that you can secure complete coverage within 15-20 days.
 Short-term plans, however, do not cover these types of benefits.
 Newborns also don’t have many temporary plan options, although addition to qualified plans is typically allowed.

-HMO Plans May Be The Best Option
+HMO Plans Are The Most Common Exchange Option

 Picking the right plan is always difficult.
 Although not all areas have available HMO plans, if they are offered, it can potentially reduce your out-of-pocket bills by thousands of dollars.
 HMO maternity benefits, like other options (PPO, EPO, POS, etc…) no longer have a separate deductible to meet.
 So instead of the $2,500, $5,000, or higher amounts that existed many years ago, there are not two policy deductibles.
 The normal policy out-of-pocket expense limits apply.

 Thus, the bulk of your out-of-pocket cost for a one-night stay in the hospital might be approximately $2,000-$4,000.
 Of course, there could be other items that might have copays to pay.
 And there’s always the possibility that your stay in the hospital will be longer due to complications.